Data Profiling and Quality Checks Generation

 Storing Quality Checks

-You can save checks defined in code or generated by the profiler to a delta table or file as yaml
+You can save checks defined in code or generated by the profiler to a table or file as yaml

 or json